khaleej-vacc/documentation-site/docs/General Operating Procedures/Bahrain International Airport/03-ground.md

 |     12L    |        A2        |

 ### 2.2.3 Northside Aprons
-Aircraft parked on either the Northern Apron or the Texel Apron on the North Side of the Airport will be expected to be taxiied to B1 or B2 respectively, then transferred to the TWR controller for runway crossing.
+Aircraft parked on either the Northern Apron or the Texel Apron on the North Side of the airport will be expected to be taxiied to B1 or B2, then transferred to the TWR controller for runway crossing.
 Once they have succesfully been taxiied from the North Side to the South Side and crossed the active runway they will be handed back to the SMC Controller to be taxiied to the active runway for departure.

-> **SMC Controller:** _**"CNV1222, taxi to holding point B2 RWY30R via B"**_
+> **SMC Controller:** _**"CNV1222, taxi to holding point B2 RWY30R via B for crossing."**_

 Once the aircraft has reached the designated holding point for runway crossing they will be handed over to the **TWR Controller** who will then slot them in appropiately to cross the runway

-> **SMC Controller:** _**"CNV1222, Hold Short RWY30R B2, Contact Bahrain Tower 118.500 for crossing"**_
+> **SMC Controller:** _**"CNV1222, contact Bahrain Tower 118.500 for crossing."**_

 Once the **TWR Controller** has sucessfully got the aircraft across the active runway they will be handed back to the **SMC Controller** who will then taxi them to the appropiate runway holding point.